Superalgos/Superalgos/README.md

 **candle.previous:** This refers to the previous candle.
 You may use _candle.previous_ to fetch any of the variables of the previous candle (i.e.: _candle.previous.close_).
 You may also use as many _.previous_ modifiers as required to fetch values of more than one period behind the current one (i.e.: _candle.previous.previous.max_ returns the maximum value of two candles before the current one).

-> Previous Property: The _.previous_ property is a property common to all indicators.
+> **NOTE:** Previous Property: The _.previous_ property is a property common to all indicators.
 You may use the property on each of the indicators in a similar way.

 ### Bollinger Bands